CSTR-Edinburgh/Ossian/README.md

 python ./scripts/speak.py -l rm -s rss_toy_demo -o ./test/wav/romanian_toy_HTS.wav naive_01_hts ./test/txt/romanian.txt
 ```

+You can find the audio for this sentence [here](https://www.dropbox.com/s/xm9d7j7125y6j13/romanian_test_sentence_reference.wav?dl=0) for comparison (it was not used in training).

 # B) NN-based voice

 Use the recipe naive_01_nn to build a NN-based voice.
 If you compare naive_01_hts and naive_01_nn, you will see that many steps are the same.
 The differences are that state-level labels suitable for NN training are produced instead of phone-level labels for HTS training, and instead of specifying an HTS acoustic model, NN-based duration and acoustic models are specified.